Shopify/hydrogen-v1/packages/hydrogen-ui/CONTRIBUTING.md

 - Tests should be wrapped with an outer describe('<ComponentName />')
 - Use react-testing-library to test React components
 - Use factories (faker) instead of hardcoded fixtures
+- Tests should use `it` for the test block, and the text should read like a sentence

 ## Package exports notes: